IntelliProlog/IntelliProlog/doc/introduction/introduction.md

 moment there does not exist a good way to write and run GNU Prolog code in IntelliJ.

-A previous project developed a plugin for the Eclipse IDE, but since that IDE is used less and less nowadays, the decision was taken to start a new project to develop a plugin for IntelliJ and possibly other variants of IDES developed by JetBrains.
+A previous project developed a plugin for the Eclipse IDE, but since that IDE is used less and less nowadays, the decision was taken to start a new project to develop a plugin for IntelliJ and possibly other variants of IDEs developed by JetBrains.